-- GST ended long queues of trucks & goods carriers at highway toll plazas freeing goods movement across states. - Nakas, notorious for corruption, restricting and slowing goods' movement disappeared. - Credible studies point to an improvement of over 33 per cent in transport time after GST implementation. - Millions of litres in petrol and diesel have also been saved apart from decongesting arterial roads.
+• GST ended long queues of trucks & goods carriers at highway toll plazas freeing goods movement across states.

+- Nakas, notorious for corruption, restricting and slowing goods' movement disappeared. - Credible studies point to an improvement of over 33 per cent in transport time after GST implementation. - Millions of litres in petrol and diesel have also been saved apart from decongesting arterial roads.

-- Before GST, companies were forced to put up and maintain warehouses in every state due to different taxation slabs. - GST does away with the need to have a separate warehouse for every state. - This means a leaner and smarter logistics chain.
-It has encouraged more investments in the sector. - So far in the roll out of business, global players, pension funds have invested significantly in India's warehousing business.
-In the first two years itself, \$1.5 billion was invested.
+• Before GST, companies were forced to put up and maintain warehouses in every state due to different taxation slabs.

+- GST does away with the need to have a separate warehouse for every state. - This means a leaner and smarter logistics chain.
+It has encouraged more investments in the sector. - In first two years of roll out of business,global players, pension funds have already invested \$1.5 billion in India's warehousing business.

-- GST is also expected to boost demand for high tonnage trucks which shall bring further efficiency in logistics sector - Besides gains for business, an efficient logistics sector will also reduce pollution and increased employment. - E-way bill has been another innovation in GST.
-Details of transport of goods is captured in a fully automatic mode wherein transport details could even be furnished through mobile. - E-way bill system has helped government to facilitate monitoring of movement of essential commodities and medical supplies during lockdown necessitated by Covid-19 pandemic.
+• GST is also expected to boost demand for high tonnage trucks which shall bring further efficiency in logistics sector

+• Besides gains for business, an efficient logistics sector will also reduce pollution and increased employment.

+• E-way bill has been another innovation in GST.
+Details of transport of goods is captured in a fully automatic mode wherein transport details could even be furnished through mobile.

+• E-way bill system has helped government to facilitate monitoring of movement of essential commodities and medical supplies during lockdown necessitated by Covid-19 pandemic.